laisee/client-python-fix/README.md

 3. **Execute the client**

-   Will logon to server, add new order and await response(s) for new order confirmation
+   Process logon to server, add new order and await response(s) for order confirmation